Ferralium/Railproject/README.md

 By answering "stop" the program will stop running, untill then the user can request as many histograms as there are result files.

 # Experiments:
+For our experiments we ran each algorithm (In combination with heuristics where applicable) for 5000 times.
+As there are 50 possible combinations we will simply summarize the best findings for each algorithm.
+To perform your own tests, please see

+**Best combinations:**

+Random algorithm(1): Mean 1981 Highest 2741
+Greedy algorithm(2): Mean 4455 Highest 4655
+Heurisitc algorithm, Least connections start, Visited random move (322): Mean 6108 Highest 7020 Simulated Annealing(4),
+Dijkstra algorithm,